‘It’s infuriating’: Backlog of unpaid jobless claims in Washington is still high, advocates say

 The ESD hired hundreds of staffers and outside contractors to process those stalled claims in the spring, but current backlogs aren’t getting “the same kind of comprehensive, all-hands-on-deck approach,” Wilson said.

 ESD officials acknowledged that the agency no longer uses third-party contractors in its customer service call centers.
-But spokesman Nick Demerice said overall staffing levels are up by the equivalent of 1,000 full-time positions from pre-pandemic levels–and added that the agency is still making headway on the backlogs.
+But spokesman Nick Demerice said overall staffing levels are up by the equivalent of 1,000 full-time positions from pre-pandemic levels — and added that the agency is still making headway on the backlogs.

 In September, the ESD forwarded 8,080 appeals to the Office of Administrative Hearings, up from 5,609 in August and 3,279 in July, according to OAH data.
 The backlog of denied claims awaiting appeal, which stood at around 21,000 in late August, has fallen, although Demerice did not have exact numbers Thursday afternoon.